Deciphering Rock Art

 2. Classify your rock art

-Combine similar rock art scenes or repeating patterns into categories suggested here.
-I found repetitive symbols such as (sun, moon, boat, fish, ibex, weapon, … etc) or even complete scenes (creation, fertility, hunt .. etc) that can help you to assess the engraved rock art intent.
-I define them as rock art categories, listed here with a clickable link to read more:
+Combine similar rock art scenes or repeating patterns into categories.
+I found that repetitive symbols such as (sun, moon, boat, fish, ibex, weapon, … etc) or even complete scenes (creation, fertility, hunt .. etc) can help you to assess the engraved rock art intent.
+I define them as rock art categories, listed here are some categories that I discovered, click them to learn more:

 3. Find a connection to Astronomy